Analysis: Why it's crucial to grapple with our cultural blind spots

 "It was genuinely chilling, and this time, the anti-Semitism was coming from people who looked like me," writes Soraya Nadia McDonald, who's Black and Jewish.

 In a personal essay for ESPN's The Undefeated, titled "I'm a Jew of color.
-I won't be quiet about anti-Semitism," McDonald reflects on the past week's rampant antisemitism, while also touching on the alienation she's experienced in Jewish and Black circles.
+I won't be quiet about anti-Semitism," McDonald reflects on the past week's rampant anti-Semitism, while also touching on the alienation she's experienced in Jewish and Black circles.
 A personal take on a topic many are discussing, her words guide us through both this moment and past ones.

 Something else to think about